Alzenau: Coat of arms

 The town's arms might be described thus: Gules a wheel spoked of six argent, in base two twigs Or per saltire.

 The German blazon reads “In Rot über zwei gekreuzten goldenen Zweigen ein sechsspeichiges silbernes Rad”.
 This describes the twigs as “golden”, although they are rendered here in silver.

-In 1401, King Ruprecht raised Alzenau to town, but the town never exercised its rights (until 1951) and remained a market community.
+In 1401, King Ruprecht raised Alzenau to town, but the town never exercised its rights (until 1951) and remained a market municipality.
 From 1309 comes the first documentary record.
 The contents of this document deal with the Freigericht (“Free Court”) with four court regions, the so-called Hohe Mark.
 Since the first half of the 13th century the royal hunting forest had been owned by the Archbishopric of Mainz.
-In 1395, the whole market community passed to the Archbishopric.
+In 1395, the whole market municipality passed to the Archbishopric.
 This part of Alzenau's history is recalled by the six-spoked wheel – the so-called Wheel of Mainz – which was a charge borne by the Archbishops in their arms.
 The two twigs refer to the court officials who were chosen from among the townsmen to be on the court.

 The arms have been borne since 1926.